Hiking, Camping and Shooting

 Picture

-Most of our readers find us either by searching on Google (82%) or by previously having been to our website and coming directly to us (10%).
-A much smaller percentage (5%) find us through our Hiking, Camping and Shooting Facebook page.
+Most of our readers find us either by searching on Google (67%) or by previously having been to our website and coming directly to us (28%).
+A smaller percentage (5%) find us through a wide variety of other sources to include our Hiking, Camping and Shooting Facebook page.
+It’s interesting to note that in 2024 the number or readers coming to our HCS website directly increased by 167% from 2023, and that the sheer number of sources other than Google had a correlated decrease from 46 to 41 as readers from all over the world searched for content that our website contains.

 Picture